 Product Documentation: Creo Parametric enables the creation of detailed product documentation, including assembly instructions, bill of materials, and manufacturing specifications.

-Comparison with Competitors When comparing Creo Parametric with its competitors, several factors come into play, including functionality, ease of use, industry compatibility, and cost.
+When comparing Creo Parametric with its competitors, several factors come into play, including functionality, ease of use, industry compatibility, and cost.
 Let's explore how Creo Parametric stacks up against some of the popular CAD software options:

 SolidWorks: Creo Parametric and SolidWorks are both powerful CAD tools with extensive capabilities.
 While SolidWorks offers a more intuitive user interface, Creo Parametric excels in handling large assemblies and complex design requirements.